jwoehr/qisjob/README.md

                         and exit 0
   -m, --memory          Print individual results of multishot experiment -n NUQASM2, --nuqasm2 NUQASM2
-                        "Use nuqasm2 to translate OPENQASM2 source, providing include path for any include directives -o OUTFILE, --outfile OUTFILE
+                        Use nuqasm2 to translate OPENQASM2 source, providing include path for any include directives -o OUTFILE, --outfile OUTFILE
                         Write appending CSV to outfile, default is stdout